 SA was an intentional degradation of civilian GPS accuracy, implemented on a global basis through the GPS satellites.
 During the 1990s, civil GPS readings could be incorrect by as much as a football field (100 meters).
 On the day SA was deactivated, civil GPS accuracy improved tenfold, benefiting civil and commercial users worldwide.

-In 2007, the government announced plans to permanently eliminate SA by building the GPS III satellites without it.
+In 2007, the government announced that the GPS III satellites will be built without the SA feature.